in

 • Root softwood cuttings with bottom heat in spring.

-Mimosa Varieties to Grow
+Mimosa varieties to grow

 • Mimosa pudica, sensitive plant, humble plant.
 Mat-forming annual or short-lived perennial with slender prickly branching stems; bright green to grayish green leaves consistes of leaflets with numerous segments; segments fold at night and when touched; spherical, light pink to lilac flowerheads.

-How to Grow Mangifera — Mango
+How to Grow Mango — Mangifera

-How to Grow Nephrolepis
+How to Grow Sword Fern — Nephrolepis